immanuelle-leonhart/Gaiad-and-Literature-work/README.md

  Parses a string based on the given format, if no format is given it will attempt to use all local formats, if it can't parse it throws an exception. (not yet implemented)
  ToString()
  Returns a string giving the date.
 Formatting info below for Parsing and ToString()
+ NOTE: weekdays and day of month no longer rely on the same character as .NET so this will break some legacy formatting code

       Customized format patterns:
      P.S.
 Format in the table below is the internal number format used to display the pattern.